Holidays in the Lot in France

 Bon appétit et santé!

 And for the food connoisseurs among us: Les Arques offers a fantastic restaurant, La Récréation, which has a recommendation in the Michelin guide.
 If you prefer things a bit simpler, you can sit down on the terrace of La P’tite Place opposite the museum for a nice lunch, a coffee or a glass of wine.
-And of course there are plenty of typical French bistros, cafés and restaurants in the area.
-For a cocktail, a snack and a dance, go to Bar à Trucs in Lherm, a 45-minute walk from Le Martinet.
+And of course there are plenty of typical French bistros, cafés and restaurants in the area, where, during high season, you can have your drinks and dinner in a lovely musical atmosphere.

 In Cazals, where the best baguette of France is baked